arangodb/docs/3.11/data-model-and-concepts.md

 or multiple shortest paths between two vertices, can return a specified amount of paths between two vertices in order of increasing length, and supports distributed graph processing based on the Pregel framework.

+You can perform operations directly on the documents of graphs and run graph traversals using ad-hoc sets of vertex and edge collections.
+These are called **anonymous graphs**.
+However, no graph consistency is enforced.
+You can create **named graphs** and use the interfaces for named graphs, which ensure graph consistency.
+For example, removing a vertex removes all connected edges, too.
+Low-level operations can still cause dangling edges, nonetheless.

 <!--
 - [Graphs in data modeling - is the emperor naked?](https://medium.com/@neunhoef/graphs-in-data-modeling-is-the-emperor-naked-2e65e2744413#.x0a5z66ji){:target="_blank"}